ppy/osu-wiki/wiki/Legal/Copyright/Music_Licensing/en.md

 ## Terms

-Music licensed by osu! is freely available for download from the [Featured Artists listing](https://osu.ppy.sh/beatmaps/artists) in `.osz` files, which are level (beatmap) templates.
-A one minute automatically generated preview of each track is available for streaming on its artist listing.
+Music licensed by osu! is freely available for download from the [Featured Artist listing](https://osu.ppy.sh/beatmaps/artists) in `.osz` files, which are level (beatmap) templates.
+A one-minute automatically generated preview of each track is available for streaming on its artist's page.
 Because songs are used as a catalog for community members to create beatmaps, some of them may not be immediately used as in-game content.

 We look to cover usage within the game and related website, which does not include further usage on other streaming platforms (e.g. user uploads to YouTube).
 One exception is that we utilise Featured Artist tracks as background music during official events, such as [osu!
 World Cup](/wiki/Tournaments#-osu!-world-cup) live-streams.
 An exclusion clause can be negoatiated on request to completely restrict usage to within the game only.